 Practicality and convenience.
 Of course, the study of mathematics has a huge practical component, so the practical impact of non - Euclidean geometries should also be considered.
-We have already noted that Euclidean geometry is a good approximation to either spherical or hyperbolic geometry if one restricts attention to a fairly small region.
-Since the formulas of Euclidean geometry are much simpler than those of the other geometry unless the region under consideration is fairly large.
+We have already noted that Euclidean geometry is a good approximation to either spherical or hyperbolic geometry if one restricts attention to a very small region.
+Since the formulas of Euclidean geometry are much simpler than those of the other geometries, for practical purposes it is generally more convenient to work inside Euclidean geometry unless the region under consideration is fairly large.
 The relative convenience of Euclidean geometry provides one answer to the issue raised in Poincaré's statement which we quoted at the beginning of these notes.